reakkiio/test35810/LEGAL_NOTICE.md

 ## User Responsibility

-> 📌 **IMPORTANT**:
+> [!IMPORTANT]

-Users assume all risks associated with the use of this repository.
+> Users assume all risks associated with the use of this repository.
 They are responsible for ensuring their use complies with all terms of service for the APIs accessed through this toolkit and must obtain any necessary permissions or licenses for third-party services.

 ---